-HSpot is an evolving system.
-Every effort has been made to ensure that the screenshots and description in this document are completely up to date, however there may be some cases where new functionality has been added that has not been completely documented, or could be better documented.
+HSpot has been an evolving system; sometimes very rapidly evolving.
+Every effort has been made to ensure that the screenshots and description in this document are completely up to date, however there may be some cases where new functionality was added that has not been completely documented, or could be better documented.
 If you find an example of incomplete or out-of-date documentation of a function, please contact Helpdesk http://herschel.esac.esa.int/esupport/, with a description of the problem, or a suggestion about how the documentation can be improved.